Ceelog/phpdoc-en/src/opcache/setup.md

 is set.

 `opcache.interned_strings_buffer` <span class="type">int</span>
 The amount of memory used to store interned strings, in megabytes.
-This configuration directive is ignored in PHP \< 5.3.0.

 `opcache.max_accelerated_files` <span class="type">int</span>
 The maximum number of keys (and therefore scripts) in the OPcache hash table.
 The actual value used will be the first number in the set of prime numbers *{ 223, 463, 983, 1979, 3907, 7963, 16229, 32531, 65407, 130987, 262237, 524521, 1048793 }* that is greater than or equal to the configured value.
 The minimum value is 200.
-The maximum value is 100000 in PHP \< 5.5.6, and 1000000 in later versions.
+The maximum value is 1000000.
 Values outside of this range are clamped to the permissible range.

 `opcache.max_wasted_percentage` <span class="type">int</span>
 The maximum percentage of wasted memory that is allowed before a restart